Cairi-S/tom-poulson/README.md

 ## DEPLOYMENT ##

-This project was developed using [Gitpod](https://www.gitpod.io/), committed to git and pushed to GitHub using the built in functionality.
+This project was developed using [Gitpod](https://www.gitpod.io/), committed to Git and pushed to GitHub using the built in functionality.

 **Publishing**